Margaret Graham (matron): Army service

-Graham reported for duty at 2nd Australian General Hospital, Mena House, Heliopolis on 27 April 1915 where Ellen Gould may have been Matron, then on 4 May 1915 at the 1st Australian General Hospital in Heliopolis, where she served 1915–16, also at the Red Cross hospital (2nd Australian General Hospital?) at Ghezireh and the military infectious diseases hospital at Choubra.
+Graham reported for duty at No. 2 Australian General Hospital, Mena House, Heliopolis, on 27 April 1915, where Ellen Gould may have been matron, then on 4 May 1915 at No. 1 Australian General Hospital in Heliopolis, where she served 1915–16, also at the Red Cross hospital at Ghezireh and the military infectious diseases hospital at Choubra.
 She also worked on hospital transport ships carrying wounded from Gallipoli.

-She returned to Melbourne on duty aboard hospital transport ship Euripides, leaving Suez 22 January 1917.
-She reenlisted on 2 April 1917 and returned to London, reporting for duty at the 3rd Australian Auxiliary Hospital in Dartford, Kent, which specialised in war neurosis and PTSD patients.

-Her last posting was the 2nd Australian General Hospital, England, before in January 1918 reporting to the medical offices at A.I.F.
-Headquarters, London.
-She was a few months in the Glen Almond Convalescent Home for Sisters, then returned to Australia, embarking on the steamer Marathon (aka Transport A74) 15 April 1918, admitted to the 7th Australian General Hospital 28 June 1918 and was discharged as an invalid 28 August 1918.
+Graham returned to Melbourne on duty aboard hospital transport ship Euripides, leaving Suez on 22 January 1917.
+She reenlisted on 2 April 1917 and returned to London, reporting for duty at No. 3 Australian Auxiliary Hospital in Dartford, Kent, which specialised in war neurosis.
+Her last posting was No. 2 Australian General Hospital in England, before in January 1918 reporting to the medical offices at AIF Headquarters, London.
+She was a few months in the Glen Almond Convalescent Home for Sisters, then returned to Australia, embarking on the steamer Marathon (aka Transport A74) 15 April 1918, admitted to No. 7 Australian General Hospital on 28 June 1918, and was discharged as an invalid on 28 August 1918.

 Last years

-Graham rejoined the Adelaide Hospital staff, then in 1919 was seconded to the Jubilee Exhibition Building on North Terrace, which had been requisitioned by the Army as a convalescent hospital for military victims of the influenza pandemic, and was returned to public use on 1 December 1919.
+Graham rejoined the Adelaide Hospital staff, then in 1919 was seconded to the Jubilee Exhibition Building on North Terrace, which had been requisitioned by the army as a convalescent hospital for military victims of the influenza pandemic, and was returned to public use on 1 December 1919.
 She resigned in 1920 and Eleanor Harrald was appointed Superintendent of Nurses in her place.
-On 27 January 1921 Margaret Graham boarded the Benalla for England where she died in Carlisle.
+On 27 January 1921 Graham boarded the Benalla for England where she died in Carlisle.
 She never married.